Status: Threatened (See end of article)

 On a more positive note, the long-neglected Teessaurus got a much-needed repaint recently, thanks to the fine folks at Community Champions Middlesbrough.

-The site is now recognised as a Local Wildlife Site for urban grasslands, and has an interactive trail designed by Huntee Digital Trails & Experiences – as well as plans to install play equipment in the future.
-Here’s hoping the site is enjoyed as intended by generations to come.
+Despite being recognised as a Local Wildlife Site for urban grasslands, and having an interactive trail designed by Huntee Digital Trails & Experiences – as well as plans to install play equipment in the future, Teessaurus Park is under threat.

 The individual second left on the photo of the group of men by Triceratops is Geoff Morley who worked for the Borough Engineers Department Middlesbrough Council who project managed the installation .